Gonzalo Giribet

 My primary research focuses on the evolution and biogeography of invertebrate animals.
 In the lab we use genomic, transcriptomic, and morphological data from living and extinct animals to better understand evolution.
 A large body of of work focuses on arthropods and mollusks, but we also investigate many other groups of invertebrates, including velvet onychophorans, nemerteans, platyhelminths, annelids, and the so-called “minor phyla”.
 Current NSF-funded projects include Collaborative Research: The Opiliones of New Zealand: Revisionary synthesis and application of species delimitation for testing biogeographic hypotheses.

-Nikki is the Faculty Assistant for the Giribet lab handling all administrative duties for Professor Giribet and Giribet lab members.
-Nikki is the liason between the Giribet lab and the OEB Administration Department.
+Bridget PowerBridget is the faculty coordinator for the Giribet lab handling all administrative duties for Professor Giribet and Giribet lab members.
+Bridget is the liason between the Giribet lab and the OEB Administration Department.

 Shahan Derkarabetian, Postdoctoral Fellow